How to Use Provider for State Management in Flutter || Part - 1

 When you place a

-you can create your own custom providers by extendingChangeNotifier
+ChangeNotifieryou can create your own custom providers by extendingChangeNotifieror other provider classes.

 Example: Creating a ThemeProvider